krishna-vamsi23/QuickBite-Restaurant-Analytics/README.md

 # Conclusion

-This project demonstrates a complete Business Intelligence workflow, beginning with **custom dataset generation using Python (Pandas)**, followed by **SQL Server database design and querying**, and culminating in **interactive Power BI dashboards using DAX**.
+This project demonstrates a complete Business Intelligence workflow, beginning with **custom dataset generation using Python (Pandas)**, followed by **SQL Server database design and querying**, and creating **interactive Power BI dashboards using DAX**.

-The project showcases practical experience in **Python, Pandas, SQL, ETL, data modeling, DAX, data visualization, dashboard design, and business intelligence**, making it a strong portfolio project for Data Analyst roles.